 Marketmaker Software Ltd was the operator of live sports bet trading exchange Oddsfutures.

-Marketmaker was the the first to file and invent our novel Cash Out betting by 4 years in 2007.
+Marketmaker was the the first to file and invent and recieve patents for novel Cash Out betting (by 4 years) in 2007.
 The product was in 2011 launched unlicensed by Betfair, when they duplicitously claimed its invention.
 Our first software development started in Dublin, Ireland in 2006 and our now granted US patents on Cash Out functionality (‘721, ‘157) and Exchange SP functionality (‘205) were published Q1 2007.